 Talking to a Peer Supporter is not guaranteed to help, however 'a problem shared is a problem halved'.

-Peer support schemes have been successful at other universities as they allow an informal, confidential and student-led method of support.
+Peer support schemes have been successful here and at other universities as they allow an informal, confidential and student-led method of support.
 Hopefully, Peer Supporters enable a student to feel more at ease than in a formal setting.
 They can possibly relate to a fellow student in a more successful manner than a professional who is no longer a student.

 Who supports the Peer Supporters?